sagemath/trac_to_gh/Issue 8808.md

 # Issue 8808: upgrade ecl from 10.2.1 to 10.4.1 (or whatever is newest upstream)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8808

 Original creator: was